Top 5 Best Low Vision Watches

 • Great watch for work, withstands hard knocks, and repels water

-• People in their 90s are able to read the dial, elderly parents love it
+• People in their 90s can read the dial, elderly parents love it

 • Backlit illumination is very helpful for nighttime use